History of Mesothelioma in the Air Force

 - Fire Control Technician

-While certain occupations within the Air Force were more likely to work around asbestos, all airmen were at risk of exposure.
+While certain occupations within the Air Force were more likely to work around asbestos, all airmen were at risk of developing mesothelioma or other related illnesses from exposure.
 Asbestos is an easily-crumbled fiber, making it easy for it to be carried across the base.
 Soldiers, mechanics, technicians, and even custodians could carry microscopic fibers from one area of the base to another on their clothes and in their hair.
 That made common areas, whether they had been built with asbestos or not, a dangerous place for people coming and going.

 Symptoms of Mesothelioma